Artificial Symbiogenesis

 How a Mutualist Screwworm Drive Would Work

-To flip the screwworm ( Cochliomyia hominivorax ) from an obligate parasite into a mutualist, a gene drive would need to edit two primary sets of genetic instructions:
+To shift the screwworm ( Cochliomyia hominivorax ) from an obligate parasite into a mutualist, a gene drive would need to edit two primary sets of genetic instructions:

 There is a hidden assumption running through this case study that is worth making explicit.
 The framework's hospitality logic does not merely describe the Host-Guest relationship — it implies that the Host posture carries an active responsibility.
 The Host's broader relation-perception is precisely what equips it to entrain, shape, or redirect the Guest's narrower orientation.
 The question is never simply whether to intervene, but how .